-14-908.2 Types of Foreign Military Financing
+14-908.2 Types of Foreign Military Financing \\\

 - a.
-DSCA's basic responsibilities are explained in its Security Assistance Management Manual (SAMM), DoD 5105.38-M. They include directing, administrating and supervising the Security Assistance Program.
+DSCA's basic responsibilities are explained in its Security Assistance Management Manual (SAMM).
+They include directing, administrating and supervising the Security Assistance Program.
 Included within the Security Assistance Program is the Foreign Military Financing (FMF) Program, which provides loans and financing for Foreign Military Sales (FMS) and Direct Commercial Contracts (DCC). - b.
 Foreign Military Sales.
 FMS encompasses Government-to-Government transactions as defined by the SAMM.
 The U.S. Government acts as the agent for the purchasing foreign government.
-DoD policy provides that procurements made for FMS will comply with Federal acquisition regulations and procedures, including audit oversight (see Selected Areas of Cost guidebook, Chapter 65-6). - c.
+DoD policy provides that procurements made for FMS will comply with Federal acquisition regulations and procedures, including audit oversight (see Selected Areas of Cost guidebook, Chapter 65). - c.
 Direct Commercial Contracts.
-Under a DCC, the sale of articles and services is between a U.S. firm and a foreign government.
-DCCs are financed with loans issued under the Arms Export Control Act.
-In consideration of receiving DSCA administered financing, the contractor agrees to comply with specific elements contained in a signed document titled "Contractor's Certification and Agreement with Defense Security Cooperation Agency".
-A DCC and Certification and Agreement are not subject to the FAR or Cost Accounting Standards.
-However, those contracts financed by a U.S. loan or grant administered by DSCA are subject to DSCA oversight.
+A DCC is the sale of articles and services between a foreign government and a U.S. company, rather than through the U.S. Government.
+A DCC is a general term for a legally binding agreement in which the parties are obligated to do or restrain from doing something.
+The terminology should not be confused with FAR Part 12 related to the acquisition of commercial items.
+Since a DCC is not a U.S. Government acquisition, DCCs are not directly covered the FAR or Cost Accounting Standards (CAS).
+However, FAR and CAS may be incorporated by reference by the governing laws and guidelines.
+DCCs are governed by the Arms Export Control Act (AECA), the SAMM, and the DSCA Guidelines for Foreign Military Financing of Direct Commercial Contracts.
+The AECA provides the authority to provide FMF funding to DCCs.
+DCCs financed by a U.S. loan or grant administered by DSCA are subject to DSCA Guidelines for Foreign Military Financing of DCCs.
+In consideration of receiving DSCA administered financing, the contractor agrees to comply with specific elements contained in a signed document titled "Contractor's